-The Commonwealth of Kentucky is located in the central United States.
-It is bounded by the Mississippi and Ohio Rivers on the west, the Ohio River on the north, the Big Sandy River, Pine Mountain, and Cumberland Mountain on the east, and the state of Tennessee on the south.
+The Commonwealth of Kentucky is located in the central United States, bounded by the Mississippi and Ohio Rivers on the west; the Ohio River on the north; the Big Sandy River, Pine Mountain, and Cumberland Mountain on the east; and the state of Tennessee on the south.

 The capital of Kentucky is Frankfort in Franklin county in the central part of the state.
 Kentucky is divided into 120 counties which contain numerous incorporated cities.
 Lexington and Fayette county and Louisville and Jefferson county have merged city-county governments.
 They are also the largest cities in the state.

-Nine U.S. metropolitan statistical areas are within or extend into Kentucky.
+Several statistical areas – metropolitan and micropolitan areas – are defined within or extend into Kentucky.

 Kentucky is also divided into fifteen multi-county Area Development Districts.